What Are FAA Aircraft Performance Categories?

 Step 1 — Find Vso in the AFM or POH

-Open the Aircraft Flight Manual or Pilot’s Operating Handbook to the performance section.
-Look for the stall speed table.
-You want Vso specifically — stall speed in landing configuration (gear down, flaps full) at maximum certificated landing weight.
-This is not Vs1 (clean stall speed) and it’s not a generic stall speed.
-Make sure you’re reading the right number.
+Open the Aircraft Flight Manual or Pilot’s Operating Handbook — performance section, stall speed table.
+You want Vso specifically: stall speed in landing configuration, gear down, flaps full, at maximum certificated landing weight.
+Not Vs1.
+Not a generic stall speed pulled from memory.
+The right number from the right table.

 Step 2 — Multiply by 1.3